halfhp/ScalaSpringExperiment/README.md

 # Overview
 Demonstrates using Spring Framework with Scala 3.

-Since the initial release of Scala 3 I've considered upgrading various non-trivial personal and professional projects from 2.13 to 3, but until recently (2025) always ultimately declined to upgrade.

-After getting over the deprecation hurdles,
-The biggest headaches have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share scala 3 currently has of Scala projects and libraries.
-Builds can also slow to a crawl or hang during non-trivial refactorings.
-Compile times are also up, and builds will randomly fail, only to succeed after a second or third retry.
+The biggest headaches of upgrading from Scala 2.13 to Scala 3 has been with the level of compatibility tools like IntellIJ offer, and the relatively small market share it has of Scala projects and libraries.
+Builds sometimes slow to a crawl or hang or randomly fail, only to succeed after a second or third retry.

-The jury is still out on whether the migration is worthwhile for established projects, but as of 2025 I do feel like Scala 3 is the way to go.
+The jury is still out on whether the migration is worthwhile for established projects, but as of 2025 I do feel like Scala 3 is the way to go for new projects.

-I'll try to keep this project updated with things I learn as I go.

 :speech_balloon: **Questions / comments / suggestions are welcome in the [discussions](https://github.com/halfhp/ScalaSpringExperiment/discussions), or feel free to [contact me](mailto:halfhp@gmail.com) directly.**